THE COOL ROOF AND THE GREEN ROOF

 There are two main types of environmentally friendly roof treatments i.e the cool roof and the green roof.

-Cool roofing is an easy and cost-efficient finishing technique that can be considered by all prospective home and building owners in order to minimise energy use.
+Cool roofing is an easy and cost-efficient, environmentally friendly finishing technique that can be considered by all prospective home and building owners in order to minimise energy use.
 It calls for either the cladding of rooftop surfaces in high solar reflective materials or the painting of this in light, bright colours, such as white which means of cutting energy consumption.

 BENEFITS OF COOL ROOFING

 The concept is as simple as wearing a white shirt on a hot day.
 Your roof can get up to 50 degrees hotter than external temperatures.
 Light, or reflective surfaces, absorb less heat and therefore minimise heat transfer to the underlying slab of the roof and subsequently into the building’s interior.

 Achieving this means: